-I’m honestly a little torn about sharing this recipe for chicken patiala with you.
-Because it’s most likely going to become your new favorite chicken curry.
-And that’s a little bittersweet for me because your previous favorite curry was probably also one from my blog, right? (feel free to 🙄at me and my jokes 🙈).
+I’m a bit torn about sharing this recipe for Chicken Patiala with you.
+Because it’s going to become your new favorite chicken curry, and that’s a little bittersweet for me because your previous favorite curry was probably also one from my blog, right? (feel free to 🙄at me and my jokes 🙈).

-Patiala is a city in Punjab and so this is a Punjabi curry.
 Unless you are Punjabi or often frequent Punjabi restaurants, chances are you haven’t heard of this curry.
-Truthfully, I’m not sure why it’s not as popular as butter chicken or korma because it’s just as good.
-And for those who are kinda tired of eating the same common curries, chicken patiala is a nice change of pace.
+I’m not sure why it’s not as popular as butter chicken or korma because it’s just as good if not better.
+And for those who are somewhat tired of eating the same common curries, Chicken Patiala is a nice change of pace.

-I also add large pieces of onion to the curry at the end and stir-fry them a bit until they’re tender but still have some bite to them.
+I like to add large chunks of onion to the curry at the end; I stir-fry them a bit, under tender but still crisp.
 I love the texture they add to the curry.
 If you’ve tried my chicken bhuna, then you understand.

 (for the full recipe, see the recipe card below 😋)

 Add some garlic, ginger and green chili too:

 Then we add chicken and ground spices and mix, mix, mix.

 Stir in yogurt and frozen onion masala and pressure cook!